logzio/documentation/docs/user-guide/k8s-360/overview.md

 <h3 id="trace-quickview"> Trace quickview </h3>

-Click on one of the **Trace Group** items to open the Trace quick view.
+Click on one of the **Trace ID** items to open the Trace quick view.
 This view includes additional data such as Trace ID, group name, timestamp marking the beginning of a trace being monitored, and the originating service.

 This detailed view of the operation includes their names and associated services, along with a visual representation of the time taken to complete a specific operation within a span.
 Use the search bar to highlight a specific operation or service you want to examine.